sauber/deno-dashboard/README.md

 # deno-dashboard
-Visualize training of neural networks by displaying learning rate and scatter plot of predictions
+Visualize training of neural networks by displaying learning rate and scatter plot of predictions on cli terminal.